 Density of cell towers and 5G deployment indicating mobile infrastructure readiness.

 An Accessibility score of 85 means this location scores 85 out of 100 for connectivity and infrastructure.
-Transit access and walkability are weighted most heavily.
+Transit access and walkability are the most significant contributors.